-\textbf{Evaluation metrics.} Mean Average Precision (mAP) and Rank-1 accuracy (R-1) are adopted for performance evaluation in seen domains after each training step, and report average accuracies by averaging mAP and R-1 in all seen domains, denoted as $\overline{s}_{\rm mAP}$ and $\overline{s}_{\rm R-1}$.
-We also evaluate the performance in unseen domains after the last training step.
+\textbf{Evaluation metrics.} Mean Average Precision (mAP) and Rank-1 accuracy (R-1) are adopted for performance evaluation on seen domains after each training step.
+We also report average accuracies by averaging mAP and R-1 on all seen domains (denoted as $\overline{s}_{\rm mAP}$ and $\overline{s}_{\rm R-1}$), as well as performance on unseen domains after the last training step.